genebean/puppet-moddeps/README.md

 [![Build Status][travis-img-develop]][travis-ci]
 [![Coverage Status][coveralls-img-develop]][coveralls-develop]

+## I work!

+**This gem DOES run successfully** using the system ruby on CentOS 6 (v1.8.7).
+The broken build status is a result of how [RVM][rvm] changes the environment and is something that is being investigated.

+## Description

 This gem will allow you to pull in all missing dependencies for a given Puppet module.
-This is targeted specifically at private modules that have a populated `metadata.json` file.
+This is targeted specifically at private modules or modules cloned from GitHub that have a populated `metadata.json` file.

 ## Installation